 It is best to keep a close eye on your dog when they’re pregnant because kiwi fruit can cause the production of a hormone that induces labor in pregnant humans and may have a similar effect on dogs.
 Any fruits that contain a large amount of calcium or tannins can induce labor, so it would be best to refrain from feeding them kiwi fruit at this time.

 5. See A Veterinarian If They’re Vomiting Blood Or Have Severe Diarrhea

-If your dog begins vomiting blood after eating a kiwi fruit, then it is best to take them to the veterinarian as soon as possible.
+If your dog begins vomiting blood after eating a kiwi fruit, it is best to take them to the veterinarian as soon as possible.
 It could be a sign of an obstruction caused by the seeds or may indicate that they have ingested something toxic and poisonous that can cause their organs to fail.
-If your dog has had severe diarrhea for more than 24 hours, then it would also be best to seek medical attention from a veterinarian.
+If your dog has had severe diarrhea for more than 24 hours, it would also be best to seek medical attention from a veterinarian.

 As you can see, kiwi fruit is safe for dogs to eat in small portions and can also be beneficial for their digestive system.
 However, if they aren’t careful about how much they consume, then there is a chance that they could develop gastrointestinal discomfort when eating them in large amounts.
 If the seeds get stuck inside their throat, then it could cause them to choke or become sick.